Old Whigs: Burke, Lincoln, and the Politics of Prudence

 Lincoln, like Burke, also knew when prudence demanded he act drastically.
 Gradual abolition was fine in peacetime, but when the dispute over slavery erupted into war, the political and moral calculus changed.
 Lincoln’s Emancipation Proclamation was a bold stroke, one that the Lincoln of a few years earlier might have decried.
 But this, too, Weiner writes, was prudence in action.
 “Prudence,” he tells us, “demanded accommodation but not surrender to circumstances.”

 Both Burke and Lincoln had strong beliefs in right and wrong, but both also recognized the constraints placed upon them by their respective constitutions.
-In Burke’s case, the unwritten British constitution demanded both more and less of its subjects than American’s written document.
+In Burke’s case, the unwritten British constitution demanded both more and less of its subjects than America’s written document.
 Nothing was forbidden if Parliament and the monarch agreed to it, but that freedom of action was weighted down with centuries of tradition.
 Its unwritten-ness demanded more deference and self-control.
 In America, on the other hand, the restraints were clear, but the possibilities of amendment were nearly endless, as the Thirteenth Amendment showed in the last year of Lincoln’s life.

 Both men saw political ideas as spanning the generations.
 Burke’s encapsulation of this is more well-known, and has become the bedrock of at least one school of conservative thought.
 In his Reflections on the Revolution in France, Burke wrote that society “becomes a partnership not only between those who are living, but between those who are living, those who are dead, and those who are to be born.”
 That view of time and tradition necessarily leads to a prudent, conservative outlook.